Unsupervised Progressive Learning and the STAM Architecture: Related Work

 \section{Related Work}

-The UPL problem has some similarities with several recent approaches in the machine learning literature but it is also different in important aspects we describe in this section.
-Each paragraph highlights the most relevant prior work and explains how it is different from UPL.

-\textbf{I: Continual learning:} In addition to CL models cited in the introduction, other {\em supervised} CL methods include regularization-based approaches \citep{aljundi2017memory, golkar2019continual,hayes:2019,kirkpatrick2017overcoming,yoon2018lifelong, zenke2017continual}, expanding architectures~~\citep{lomonaco2017core50,maltoni2019continuous,Rusu:2016}, and distillation-based methods~\citep{lee2019overcoming,lee2020neural,li2016learning}.
-Their main difference with UPL and STAM is that they are designed for supervised learning, and it is not clear how to adapt them for non-stationary and unlabeled data streams.
+\textbf{I: Continual learning:} The main difference between most continual learning approaches and STAM is that they are designed for supervised learning, and it is not clear how to adapt them for online and unlabeled data streams \cite{aljundi2017memory,aljundi2019task,Lopez-Paz:2017}.

 \textbf{II.
-Offline unsupervised learning:} Additional {\em offline} representation learning methods include clustering \citep{Caron:2018, Jiang2017Variational, xie2016deepembedding, yang2016joint}, generative models \citep{Eslami:2016,Jiang:2016,Kosiorek:2018, Kosiorek:2019}, information theory \citep{Hjelm:2018, Ji:2018}, among others.
-These methods require prior information about the number of classes present in a given dataset (to set the number of cluster centroids or class outputs) and iterative training (i.e. data replay), and therefore cannot be directly applied in the UPL setting.
+Offline unsupervised learning:} These methods require prior information about the number of classes present in a given dataset and iterative training (i.e. data replay) \cite{Bengio:2012}.